wp-plugins/loyaltyjs/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Added 'settings' link to the Loyalty.js entry on the Admin plugins page

 = 2.0.1 =
 * Fixed bug that casued a JS error when using the $ jQuery namespace